AlienMajik/pwnagotchi_plugins/README.md

 - **Enhanced Device Detection**: Captures Wi-Fi and Bluetooth devices with additional details like Wi-Fi channel and authentication mode, alongside GPS coordinates for precise location tracking.
 The SQLite database now includes new columns—channel (INTEGER) for Wi-Fi channel (e.g., 1, 6, 11) and auth_mode (TEXT) for authentication mode (e.g., WPA2, WEP)—offering deeper insights into network configurations for security testing and auditing.

-- **Improved Snooper Identification**: Spots potential snoopers with more accurate detection logic—devices that move beyond a customizable threshold (default: 0.1 miles) across at least three detections within a time window (default: 5 minutes) are flagged, reducing false positives.
-Uses the Haversine formula (Earth's radius = 3958.8 miles) to calculate movement.
+- **Improved Snooper Identification**: Spots potential snoopers with more accurate detection logic—devices that move beyond a customizable threshold (default: 0.1 miles) or exhibit a velocity greater than 1.5 meters per second across at least three detections within a time window (default: 5 minutes) are flagged, reducing false positives.
+Uses the Haversine formula (Earth’s radius = 3958.8 miles) to calculate movement and velocity.

+- **Mesh Networking:** Collaborate with other Pwnagotchis in real-time!
+Share and receive detection data over a UDP-based mesh network, perfect for team wardriving.
+Note: This feature is designed for future use and collaboration.
+I’m working on making it even better, but it’s functional and can be used now! **Recommended to turn it off for now!**

+- **Aircraft Tracking:** Monitor nearby aircraft and drones with data from an external JSON file (e.g., /root/handshakes/skyhigh_aircraft.json).
+Logs aircraft details like ICAO24, callsign, and location, and flags potential snoopers.

 - **Whitelisting**: Exclude specific networks (e.g., your home Wi-Fi or personal devices) from being logged or flagged to keep your data focused.
 Configurable via the whitelist option (e.g., ["MyHomeWiFi", "MyPhone"]).